-2. The object of the club is to investigate the natural history and antiquities of Berwickshire and its vicinage.
+2. The objectives of the Club are to investigate, study and share the natural history and antiquities of Berwickshire and its vicinage.

-3. All interested in this object are eligible for membership.
+3. All interested in these objectives are eligible for membership.

-5. New members shall be proposed by a Club member on the form obtainable from the Corresponding Secretary.
+5. New members shall be proposed by a Club member on the form obtainable from any Council member.
 The proposal shall be considered by the next General, Council or members at a field meeting or other meeting held at least seven days after receipt of the completed form, and candidates will be admitted following a unanimous vote of the members present.
 The Membership Secretary will notify the new member of the decision and send a copy of the Club rules.
-New members will then be entitled to the privilege of membership after payment of entrance and membership fees notified to them on election by the Membership Secretary.
-The names of any new members who have not taken up their membership with six months of election will, after a reminder, be removed from the list.
+New members will then be entitled to the privileges of membership after payment of the subscription at the rate notified to them by the Membership Secretary.
+The names of any new members who have not taken up their membership within six months of acceptance, will, after a reminder, be removed from the list.

-6. The entrance fee and the annual subscription shall be fixed by the Council and intimated to the Annual General Meeting of the Club.
+6. The annual subscription for the forthcoming year shall be fixed by the Council and agreed by the Annual General Meeting of the Club.
 Should any change not be agreed, the previous year’s rate will stand.

-7. Subsequent subscriptions are due after the Annual General Meeting and entitle members to attend meetings and to receive a copy of the Club’s History for the ensuing year.
+7. Subsequent subscriptions are due after the Annual General Meeting and entitle members to attend meetings and other events and to receive a copy of the Club’s History for the ensuing year.
 The History is issued only to those members who have paid their subscription.
-Joint membership is available for those resident at the same address and who wish such membership in which case only one copy of the History will be issued.
-Names of members who are in arrears of subscriptions after 30th June, or at a date as agreed by Council, in any year will be removed from the roll.
+Joint membership at a reduced rate is available for those ordinary members resident at the same address and who wish such membership, in which case only one copy of the History will be issued.
+Names of members who are in arrears of subscriptions after 30th June, or at a date as agreed by Council, in any year, shall be removed from the roll.

 8. The number of ordinary members is limited to 400.
 The names of candidates are brought forward in priority of application, power being reserved to the President to nominate independently in special cases irrespective of the numbers on the roll.

-10. The office-bearers form the Council of the Club, along with the immediate past-president (for one year only) and six members elected for three years, of whom two retire annually and are not eligible for re-election until this lapse of one year.
-All nominations for membership of the Council shall be submitted in writing at least 14 days before the Annual General Meeting of the Club.
-The Council has the power to co-opt not more than two further members for special purposes, for not more than one year at a time.
-The Council may co-opt to fill any vacancy in their number arising during a year, and the member so added shall serve for the remainder of the term of the member replaced.
-A quorum of the Council shall be five.
+11. The office-bearers form the Council of the Club, along with the immediate past president (for one year only) and six members elected for three years, of whom two retire annually and are not eligible for re-election until the lapse of one year.
+All nominations for membership of the Council shall be submitted in writing to the Secretary at least 14 days before the Annual General Meeting of the Club.
+The Council has power to co-opt not more than two further members for special purposes, for not more than one year at a time.
+The Council may in addition co-opt to fill any vacancy in their number arising during a year, and the member so added shall serve for the remainder of the term of the member replaced.
+The quorum of the Council shall be five.

-17. Contributors of papers to the History receive two extra copies.
-The Editing Secretary may provide reasonable numbers of additional copies at his discretion on request in advance of printing.
+22. Contributors of papers to the History receive an extra copy.
+The Editing Secretary may provide reasonable numbers of additional copies at his/her discretion on request in advance of printing.

-18. In the event of the dissolution of the Club, the library of the Club and any other historical property shall be donated o a charity or other institution chosen by the Club members as best ale to make it available for study by the people of the Club’s area of interest.
-Similarly, its monetary assets shall, after all liabilities have been met, be donated to a charity chosen by the Club members as having interests that include as far as possible matters relevant to the Club’s interests.
+23. In the event of the dissolution of the Club, the library of the Club and any historical property shall be donated to a charity or other institution chosen by the Club members as best able to make it available for study by the people of the club’s area of interest.
+Similarly, its monetary assets, shall, after all liabilities have been met, be donated to a charity chosen by the Club members as having interests that include as far as possible matters relevant to the Club’s interests.